MicrosoftDocs/azure-docs/articles/communication-services/quickstarts/telephony/includes/voice-routing-sdk-python.md

 - An Azure account with an active subscription.
 [Create an account for free](https://azure.microsoft.com/free/?WT.mc_id=A261C142F).
 - [Python](https://www.python.org/downloads/) 3.7+.
-- A deployed Communication Services resource and connection string.
+- A deployed Communication Services resource and a connection string.
 [Create a Communication Services resource](../../create-communication-resource.md).
+- Fully Qualified Domain Name (FQDN) and port number of a Session Border Controller (SBC) in operational telephony system.
+- [Verified domain name](../../../how-tos/telephony/domain-validation.md) of the SBC FQDN.

 ## Setting up